Uniform Reliability of Self-Join-Free Conjunctive Queries: Introduction

-While uniform reliability is a basic combinatorial problem on CQs, and a natural restricted case of query answering on TIDs, it also has a direct application to quantify the impact (or responsibility) of a fact $f$ on the result of a CQ~$Q$ over ordinary (non-probabilistic) databases.
-One notion of tuple impact is the aforementioned \e{causal effect}, defined as the difference between two quantities: the probability of $Q$ conditioning on the existence of~$f$, minus the probability of $Q$ conditioning on the absence of $f$~\cite{DBLP:conf/tapp/SalimiBSB16}.
-This causal effect was recently shown~\cite{DBLP:journals/corr/abs-1904-08679} to be the same as the \e{Banzhaf power index}, studied in the context of wealth distribution in cooperative game theory~\cite{10.2307/3689345} and applied, for instance, to voting in the New York State Courts~\cite{Grofman1979}.
-One notion of causal effect (with so-called \e{endogenous} facts) is defined by viewing the ordinary database as a TID where the probability of every fact is $1/2$.
+The uniform reliability problem that we study is a basic combinatorial problem on CQs, and a natural restricted case of query answering on TIDs, but it also has a direct application for quantifying the impact (or responsibility) of a fact $f$ on the result of a CQ~$Q$ over ordinary (non-probabilistic) databases.
+One notion of tuple impact is the aforementioned causal effect, defined as the difference between two quantities: the probability of $Q$ conditioning on the existence of~$f$, minus the probability of $Q$ conditioning on the absence of $f$~\cite{DBLP:conf/tapp/SalimiBSB16}.
+This causal effect was recently shown~\cite{DBLP:conf/icdt/LivshitsBKS20} to be the same as the \e{Banzhaf power index}, studied in the context of wealth distribution in cooperative game theory~\cite{10.2307/3689345} and applied, for instance, to voting in the New York State Courts~\cite{Grofman1979}.
+One notion of causal effect (with so-called \e{endogenous} facts) is defined by viewing the ordinary database as a TID where the probability of every fact is $\frac12$.
 Therefore, computing the causal effect amounts to solving two variations of uniform reliability, corresponding to the two quantities.
 In fact, it is easy to see that all of our results apply to each of these two variations.